Regularity of kinetic Fokker-Planck equations in bounded domains: Specular reflection boundary problems

-The proof of the regularity in the specular reflection problems for \eqref{FP} is in the same spirit of that in \cite{GHJO} by means of a mirror extension technique.
+Building upon the mirror extension technique developed in \cite{Nier}, \cite{GHJO}, we demonstrate the regularity for the specular reflection boundary problems, with the proof in a similar spirit to that presented in \cite{GHJO}.
 The solution to \eqref{FP} can be extended outside of the domain directly as a solution to a modified equation.
 The treatment of this type of boundary condition is thus simpler than the cases that we have already addressed.
-As in the previous two sections, we still assume that $\O$ is a bounded $C^{1,1}$-domain in $\R^d$.
+As in the previous two sections, we still assume that $\Omega$ is a bounded $C^{1,1}$-domain in $\R^d$.